pikaju/kosame/README.md

 ### Relations

 In addition to column aliases and type overrides, you can also declare relation fields.
-Relations tell Kosame how different tables can be queries together.
+Relations tell Kosame how different tables can be queried together.

 ```rust
 kosame::table! {
     create table posts_table (